cdleon/ui-frameworks/README.md

   * [PurifyCSS](https://github.com/purifycss/purifycss) :gift_heart: - Remove unused CSS.
 Also works with single-page apps.
   * [Javscript Minifier](http://javascript-minifier.com/) :gift_heart: - JavaScript Minifier/Compressor.
 Free!
 Provides an API.
 Simple Quick and Fast.
   * [Uglify.js](https://github.com/mishoo/UglifyJS) :gift_heart: - JavaScript parser / mangler / compressor / beautifier library for NodeJS.
+- **Package Managers / module loaders**
+  * [Bower](https://github.com/bower/bower) :gift_heart: - A package manager for the web.
+  * [Browserify](https://github.com/substack/node-browserify) :gift_heart: - Browser-side require() the node.js way.
+  * [require.js](https://github.com/jrburke/requirejs) :gift_heart: - RequireJS is a JavaScript file and module loader.
+It is optimized for in-browser use, but it can be used in other JavaScript environments, like Rhino and Node.
+  * [Webpack](https://github.com/webpack/webpack) :gift_heart: - Webpack is a bundler for modules.
+The main purpose is to bundle JavaScript files for usage in a browser, yet it is also capable of transforming, bundling, or packaging just about any resource or asset.
 - **Responsive Analizers**
   * [AmIResponsive](http://ami.responsivedesign.is/) :gift_heart: - See your site responsive.
   * [Responsinator](http://www.responsinator.com/) :gift_heart: - Responsinator helps website makers quickly get an indication of how their responsive site will look on the most popular devices.